omeka/omeka-s-developer/docs/themes/theme_use_resource_page_blocks.md

 # Configurable Resource Page Blocks

-Omeka S comes with exciting new features, notably configurable blocks for show pages for items, item sets, and media.
+Omeka S 4.0 introduces configurable blocks for show pages for items, item sets, and media.
 This feature allows site authors to include and position different types of content on these show pages.
 This configurable content, organized as “blocks”,  includes the resource’s values, item sets, linked resources, as well as different ways to present associated media.

 ## Adding Resource Page Block Configuration to Themes